ItsDanik/rfidisk/README.md

 ---

 ### TODO/Ideas List

-- Find a solution for the known issue with Proton (USB Momentarily Disconnects and Arduino reboots)
+Should:
-- Explore GameScope support (test game launching and make use of GameScope notification system)
+- Explore GameScope support (test game launching and make use of GameScope notification system).
 - Potentially package it as a DeckyLoader plugin?

+Could:
 - Make RFIDisk manager themable (colors) with pre-installed light theme, dark theme, catppuccin mocha theme:
   A simple dropdown menu in RFIDisk manager selects theme.
 Themes should be located in rfidisk-manager-themes.json
+- Make a python script that shows a more polished, larger notification upon disk insertion in the form of a bigger borderless window that appears on the center of the screen.
+Each entry could contain an extra field that contains path to image for display (along with preformatted text and potentially icons).

+If ever:
+- Find a solution for the known issue with Proton (USB Momentarily Disconnects and Arduino reboots).